 At Organics on a Budget, we also have a strict "No GMO Policy".

 With the highest rates of cancer ever recorded in the past few years, we should look towards our current way of living and question what has caused this incredible hike in cancer rates.
 Organic foods on the other hand contain on average a third more cancer-fighting antioxidants compared to conventional produce (Benbrook, 2005).
 On another note, if you're a shopper in the US, you're in luck - there's a fact sheet produced by an environmental organisation, The Environmental Working Group, listing the fruits and vegetables likely to have both the highest and lowest residues.
 But in Australia, it's not so easy - there's no one place listing all the pesticides used on different fruits and vegetables, says Jo Immig of the National Toxics Network, a consumer based organisation working to reduce pollution.
 While some produce might have many pesticides registered for use on it, this doesn't mean the pesticides will actually be used, or even that there will be residues.
 On the other hand, some foods may have just a couple of pesticides registered for use on them - but they might be nasty ones and potentially more harmful, she explains.

-The term organic goes further than ‘grown without chemicals’, it’s a complete system that ensures the link between soil, plants, animals, food and humans are preserved in its natural state and sustained for future generations to come.
+The term organic goes further than ‘grown without chemicals and pesticides’, it’s a complete system that ensures the link between soil, plants, animals, food and humans are preserved in its natural state and sustained for future generations to come.
 Being Certified Organic ensures that stringent standards are met to ensure traceability of organically sourced products and that correct handling procedures are adhered to.
 This is governed by unannounced audits from the governing body to ensure all standards are met.
-Organics on a Budget is proud to have organic certification (ACO) which is your guarantee we comply with specific guidelines.